theairkit/runcmd/README.md

 		fmt.Println(err.Error())
 		return
 	}
-	// Output of remote also slice fo strings: for _, i := range out {
+	// Output of remote also slice of strings: for _, i := range out {
 		fmt.Println(i)
 	}